Hellinduction/Yggdrasil/README.md

 - `yellow.png` for players with 2 lives.
 - `red.png` for players with 1 life.

-It it also worth mentioning that it also supports a grayscaled version of the skin, however, this is automatically generated given that the green skin exists.
+It is also worth mentioning that it also supports a grayscaled version of the skin, however, this is automatically generated given that the green skin exists.

 ## Placeholders